AI-Venture-Studio/Click-Creators-Scraper-Server/RENDER_DEPLOYMENT_GUIDE.md

 Should return a JSON response with `job_id` and status URLs.

 3. **Check logs**:
-   - Web service logs: Should show Flask requests
+   - Web service logs: Should show both Flask requests AND Celery worker messages
-   - Worker service logs: Should show Celery worker ready and processing tasks
+   - Look for: `celery@... ready` to confirm worker is running
-   - Redis logs: Should show connections from web and worker
+   - Redis logs: Should show connections from the web service

 ---